Ekhorn/spaced/docs/guides/hosting.md

 - 22 for SSH access
 - 80 for HTTP traffic
-- 443 for HTTPS traffic.
+- 443 for HTTPS traffic

+> **Google Cloud**: The default firewall has ports 80 and 443 disabled.
+To enable go to "Networking > Firewall", and enable HTTP/s traffic.
+>
 > **IONOS(de)**: The default firewall rules are set to ports 22, 80, 443, 8443, and 8447.
 Ports 8443 and 8447 don't need to be exposed can be disabled.

 #### 2.1.5.
 SSH Key Pair